 Alcohol can dehydrate your body and your eyes will look red and tired.
 When you have increased levels of alcohol in your system, your blood vessels can become dilated and start to look red and inflamed on your eye’s surface.
 Alcohol will also trigger the vessels in the whites of your eye to become enlarged.

 You might think that drinking will help stimulate your sleep.
-Alcohol will, however, obstructs your body’s ability to regulate your sleep system to induce any sleep or stimulate your sleep homeostasis.
+Alcohol will, however, obstruct your body’s ability to regulate your sleep system to induce any sleep or stimulate your sleep homeostasis.
 Alcohol also interrupts a good night’s sleep because it will relax your upper airway muscles and create a snoring symphony for you and anyone near you.

 Seizures occur if a brain increases its electrical activity because too many chemicals are attacking it.
 Seizures are the source of additional complications such as low blood sugar and that can result from drinking.